St. Croix 360

 Comments

-1. Donna Mienk says
+1. Donna Mienk Avatar

 I have been emailing my concerns about these sand mines.
 I am glad that there is a law suit pending to hold the Tiller company accountable.
 I am not sure how now we will know for sure that chemicals, called floculants, are not being leeched into the St. Croix.
 The floculants are clear, so you can’t tell they are there.
 According to a friend who is a hydrological engineer, they settle out the particles even if the walls of the containment areas are failing.
 So, it will be important to have ongoing testing of the contaminated site (found by the hiker) over time.